Title: Head Softball Coach

 Other Contact Information: 765-658-4967

-Erica Hanrahan is entering her first season at the helm for the Tigers after being tabbed as just the third head coach in the softball program’s history since its return to varsity status in 1996.
+She is just the third head coach in the softball program’s history since its return to varsity status in 1996.

 Before accepting the position at DePauw, Hanrahan was a member of the softball staff at Boston College.
 She assumed the position as first assistant within the program and was responsible for the development of the entire pitching staff, the outfielders and game-by-game scouting reports.
 Additionally, she spearheaded the recruitment of the pitchers and assisted with the planning and implementation of practice, the organization and communication of recruiting and the fundraising efforts of the squad.